layer3switch/metrilyx-2.0/README.md

 OpenTSDB http Port (default: 80)

 ##### model_path
 Path to directory where JSON page models (i.e. dashboards) will be stored.
-Optional (default: %{home}/pagemodels)
+Optional (default: %{metrilyx_home}/pagemodels)

 #### Notes
-The default username and password for the site are admin and password respectively.
+- The default username and password for the site are admin and password respectively.
 These should almost never be required and are specifically needed by the REST interface.
+- If you would like to change the password, change to the application installation directory.
+Remove the file called metrilyx.sqlite3 and run **python manage.py syncdb**.
+This should prompt you to create a new admin user.
+Type 'yes', then the admin username and password.